Diet

 Can Guinea Pigs Eat Cauliflower Rice?

-They might try to eat anything you serve them, but keep in mind that such food can cause them digestive tract problems, pain, and suffering.
+As herbivores, guinea pigs can’t digest dairy products, meat, or cooked, baked, and fried food.
+They might try to eat anything you serve them, but keep in mind that such food can cause digestive tract problems, pain, and suffering.

 What Are the Beneficial Herbs for Guinea Pigs?

 Guinea pigs are herbivores and can eat only hay, herbs, fruits, and veggies.
+Some herbs are beneficial, while others are harmful to guinea pigs.

-Likewise, eliminate the seeds (or cores), and cut them into bite-size pieces.
+Eliminate the seeds (or cores), and cut them into bite-size pieces.

 Some of the food that’s safe for guinea pigs includes thyme, parsley, basil, dill, mint, fennel, cilantro, spinach, turnip, tomatoes, rocket plant, kale, cucumber, broccoli, cabbage, parsnip, radish, carrots, asparagus, and lavender.